(ITC) Computer Short Course Information Technology Certificate Training Course

 Activities:

-- Use Scratch to make a character move or Python to print text.
+- Use Scratch to make a simple animation

 Assessment: